• Best Things To Do in Athens

 - SNFCC Ice Skating – Throughout February, part of the long canal at the Stavros Niarchos Center (SNFCC) is transformed into an ice-skating rink, open for free to the public every day from 10 a.m. to 10 p.m.

 - Valentine’s Day – As one of Europe’s most romantic cities, Valentine’s Day, February 14, is celebrated in a big way in Athens.
 Here and throughout the country, gifts and cards are exchanged, while many restaurants offer special romantic dinners.
 Couples can enjoy walking in the glow of the Parthenon at night, walk hand-in-hand through the pedestrian streets of Plaka, and take in local performances.

 Athens in March

-- Clean Monday – Clean Monday is known as one of Greece’s most important feasts.
-It’s celebrated on the first day of the seventh week before Easter Sunday.
-This marks the end of Carnival celebrations and is a national holiday, which means some businesses will be closed.
+- Clean Monday – Clean Monday is one of Greece’s most important feasts.
+It’s celebrated on the first day of the seventh week before Easter Sunday, and marks the end of Carnival celebrations.
+Clean Monday is a national holiday, which means some businesses will be closed.
 Locals enjoy building and flying kites, consuming shellfish, and taking outdoor excursions.
 As noted above: Greek Easter has different dates than Easter in the West.

 - Independence Day and the Feast of the Annunciation – March 25th marks two holidays which are celebrated at the same time, the Greek National Anniversary which celebrates the country’s victory in the war of independence against the Turks, and a major religious holiday honoring the day that Angel Gabriel announced Mary the incarnation of Christ.
 This is a national holiday, bringing business closures, including some tourist sites like the Acropolis, other archaeological sites, and all museums.
 Some streets may be blocked for parades and festivities.